SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 ### Utility Function

-We will strat with the important math operation and how we can implement it in C++.
-For these function you will need to import the following dependencies.
+We will start with the important math operation and how we can implement it in C++.
+For these functions, you will need to import the following dependencies.

 ```cpp
 #include <vector>